octallium/golang-handbook/docs/basic/shorthand-declaration.md

 ## Output

+???+ success "Output"

         The type of variable 'num' is: int.
         The type of variable 'decimal' is: float64.
         The type of variable 'name' is : string.

 ## Github